 Neck pain or stiffness can happen for a variety of reasons.

 This is usually due to activities and behaviors such as:

-The neck is particularly vulnerable to injury, especially in falls, car accidents, and sports, where the muscles and ligaments of the neck are forced to move outside their normal range.
-If the neck is dislocated or fractured, the spinal cord may also be damaged.
-Neck injury caused by a sudden jerking of the head is commonly called “whiplash.”
+The neck is particularly vulnerable to injury, especially in falls, car accidents, and sports, where the muscles and ligaments of the neck are forced to move outside of their normal range.
+If the neck bones, or cervical vertebrae, are fractured, the spinal cord may also be damaged.
+Neck injury due to sudden jerking of the head is commonly called whiplash.